votchallenge/toolkit-legacy/documentation/integration.md

 To register a binary tracker in the environment, simply set the `tracker_command` variable value in the `configuration.m` to the full absolute path to the executable (optionally together with required parameters if the tracker requires some).

+**Linking problems**: In some cases the executable requires access to some additional libraries, found in non-standard directories.
+Matlab overrides the default linking path environmental variable, which can cause linking problems in some cases.
+For this we have introduced a `tracker_linkpath` variable in the `configuration.m`.
+This variable should be a cell-array of all directories that should be included in the linking path.
+An example below adds two custom directories to the library path list in Linux:

+    tracker_linkpath = {'/usr/lib64/qt4/', '/usr/lib64/opencv/'};

 Matlab trackers
 ---------------